garysweaver/irie/README.md

     self.number_of_records_in_a_page = 15

-For a better idea of how this works on the backend, look at AREL's skip and take, or see advanced paging.
+For a better idea of how this works on the backend, look at [ARel][arel]'s skip and take, or see Variable Paging.

 ##### Skip and Take (OFFSET and LIMIT)